 the more we give to others the better people we become

 #ThailandInsider Tip: I highly recommend spending a morning giving alms – you absolutely have to experience this at least once if you’re coming to Thailand.
 I suggest going with a local because they can show you how to properly and respectfully present your alms to monks.
-If you contact me, I can connect you with Pai boon who was our amazing local guide in Chiang Mai.
+If you send me an email, I would be happy to connect you with Pai boon who was our amazing local guide in Chiang Mai.

 Where and When to go: